-By optimizing their logistics and ensuring a localized approach to all new markets, Wolt has been able to expand rapidly.
-Over the last year or so, Wolt has remained focused on growth, increasing revenue, and investing new funds into their “people, technology, and markets”.
+By optimizing its logistics and ensuring a localized approach to all new markets, Wolt has been able to expand rapidly.
+Over the last year or so, Wolt has remained focused on growth, increasing revenue, and investing new funds into its “people, technology, and markets”.

 For brands looking to follow in their footsteps, keep our above tips in mind.
-Plus, it’s always a good idea to use advanced brand tracking software to gain a better understanding of how consumers view your brand — after all, how consumers feel about your brand is incredibly important to overall success.
+Plus, it’s always a good idea to use brand monitoring to gain a better understanding of how consumers view your brand — after all, how consumers feel about your brand is incredibly important to overall success.

 Back in November 2021, it was announced that Wolt and DoorDash would be joining forces, with the latter company planning to acquire Wolt Enterprises OY in an all-stock transaction.
 In Wolt’s official press release announcing the coming merger, the brand shared that it expected “this partnership to accelerate our progress towards our common goals.”